Updated Food Recall Warning (Allergen) - Certain Daesang brand rice seasoning mixes recalled due to undeclared egg, milk, oyster, soy, and wheat

-OTTAWA, June 5, 2019 /CNW/ - The food recall warning issued on June 1, 2019 has been updated to include additional allergen and product information.
+OTTAWA, June 7, 2019 /CNW/ - The food recall warning issued on June 5, 2019 has been updated to include an additional importer.
 This additional information was identified during the Canadian Food Inspection Agency's (CFIA) food safety investigation.

-The following products have been sold in Alberta, British Columbia, Manitoba, and Saskatchewan.
+The following products have been sold in Nova Scotia, Ontario, and Quebec.

 Recalled products